BobBorges/moredat/README.md

 * Video narration: Users narrate series of films
 * Word list Translation: Users translate written stimuli (lists of words or phrases/sentences) in spoken form (and may also provide a written response + commentary)

+### Scaffolding apps:

+Scaffodling apps allow MOREDAT to function as a standalone program.
+They are responsible for functionality of the whole.
+They are:

+* Main app: This is the root of the project. it contains the settings configuration and pointers to all the other apps, as well as the view functions for the landing pages and descriptions of other apps
+* Users app: where users can be categorized by research group and tasks can be assigned to individuals or research groups

 ### Support apps are also included:

-* Users app: where users can be categorized by research group and tasks can be assigned to individuals or research groups
+These apps neither generate data, nor are they responsible for functionality of the program -- nevertheless, they're usefull/necessary.

 * Informed consent app: By default, all created users are assigned the task of giving their informed consent to participate in research.
 It is the administrator's job to provide the terms to which a participant must consent.
 * User audio test: since many apps play audio and / or record the participant's voice, this app is worked into the welcome procedures for tasks that require recording the user.
 In this way, users who have hardware or software issues don't waste their time or create 'blank' response files.
 * Documentation app: this is a wiki-like app with detailed information about how each app works and suggestions for making customizations.

+## Funding Acknowledgement

+This software was developed within the project _New Speakers of Minority Languages: Proficiency, Variation, and Change_ hosted at the Institute of Slavic Studies, Polish Academy of Sciences.
+The project received funding from the Norwegian Financial Mechanism 2014-2021, no. of grant 2020/37/K/HS2/02779.

 ## License